 Save Time, Costs and Resources

-Live video streaming a session can be easier and more inexpensive compared to conducting a physical event.
+One of the most business critical benefit of live video streaming a session is that it can be easier and more inexpensive compared to conducting an entire physical event.
 For example, setting an ideal venue, materials and making other arrangements for a physical training session for employees can take a lot of time, costs and resources.
 Instead, you can hold a live training session and invest those resources in completing other tasks and business objectives.

 You can also record your live sessions and repurpose them for other content to save resources on creating new content from scratch.
 For example, marketers can record and transcribe live videos and reuse the text to create blogs, articles and other content.